basbaccarne/dagvandewetenschap2024/README.md

 7.  `CHALLENGE2_DEBRIEF`: the debrief state after the second challenge
 8.  `CHALLENGE3`: the third challenge state (punch as accurate/steady as you can)
 9.  `CHALLENGE3_DEBRIEF`: the debrief state after the third challenge
-10. `CHALLENGE4`: the fourth challenge state (punch as long as you can
-11. `CHALLENGE4_DEBRIEF`: the debrief state after the fourth challenge
-12. `CONCLUSION`: the final state, where the robot gives the final instructions and the user can leave > goes back the IDLE state
+10.  `CONCLUSION`: the final state, where the robot gives the final instructions and the user can leave > goes back the IDLE state
 ### Hardware components
 * [Arduino Nano 33 IOT](https://store.arduino.cc/en-be/products/arduino-nano-33-iot?srsltid=AfmBOoqs3picykI2RmGLFcmqDr-7JXn37wr0dZKpgsBNeWgEOX8gPXjQ)
 * [Audio Driver with SD card (DFPlayer)](https://www.dfrobot.com/product-1121.html) + SD card with audio files